 μ=1ni=1nei

 We calculate pairwise log ratio of genes expression per sample from the first five clusters with lowest CV median to filter genes by stability.
 We calculate the coefficient of variation of stability (CVS) (PMC126239 PMC5728501) (CVS) (Eq-3) keeping the CVS lower than the first quartile of all CVS combined pairs.
 Then, we count the number of pairs of each gene with the remaining stability pairs.
+A lower head-to-head coefficient of variation of stability (CVS) to multiple genes means the better housekeeping gene candidate (PMC126239 PMC5728501).

 ∀ j,k∈1,n and j≠k